 - What form of payment is accepted?

 Cash, debit/credit (via square), and paypal. (no checks, no exceptions.)

 - What should I do after the

 It is ideal if you can have some quiet time following the massage to savor the experience.
 Drink a lot of water for several days after your massage.
-It will help flush the cellular waste and toxins sent into your system from the bodywork.
-Your massage therapist may suggest application of heat, ice or some combination (contrast therapy) as well as demonstrate stretches or make other recommendations regarding follow-up.
+Your massage therapist may suggest application of ice, heat, or some combination (contrast therapy) as well as demonstrate stretches or make other recommendations regarding follow-up.
 It is common to feel nauseous or sore after a deep tissue massage.
-This is the toxins releasing from the body.
 To keep all that to a minimum, stretching, ice, and lots of water are recommended.